elastos/Elastos.Hive.HttpAPITests/testcases.rst

    * - 5
      - Check cid string from step 1 on different node.
      - Correct.
      - M
+   * - 6
+     - Function: use a cid post the api.
+     - Check the result.
+In peer map, each peer has correct status.
+     - M

 **TEST CASE: /pins/{cid}/recover**